Air pollution behind over 250,000 deaths in Europe in 2021: agency

 Drought caused 43,000 ‘excess deaths’ in Somalia last year, half of them young children

 A new report released by the Somalian government suggests that far more children died in the country last year due to the ongoing drought than previously realised.
-Half of…Continue readingDrought caused 43,000 ‘excess deaths’ in Somalia last year, half of them young children
+Half of the deaths…Continue readingDrought caused 43,000 ‘excess deaths’ in Somalia last year, half of them young children

 Iconic Nile River Delta faces existential threats, according to new study